seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 <details>
 <summary><strong>CPUFriend power management</strong></summary>
 <br>
 Generate CPUFriendDataProvider for your machine [here](https://github.com/fewtarius/CPUFriendFriend) or use those I've provided.
 My files are set for power conservation over performance.
+Highly recommended that you use power management.

 </details>